 - 1. Be Prepared

-And make sure to stock up on your study resources with 20% off Leckie and Leckie revision guides Link to discounts and 20% off Bright Red Publishing past papers Link to discounts , for Young Scot cardholders.
+And make sure to stock up on your study resources with 30% off Leckie and Leckie revision guides and 20% off Bright Red Publishing study guides and course books for Young Scot cardholders.

 - 2. Eat Well

 Food provides you with energy you need to concentrate.
-Make sure to fill up on fruit, vegetables, bread, pasta, rice and some brain busting smoothies, to keep your body and mind in top notch.
+Make sure to fill up on fruit, vegetables, bread, pasta, rice and some brain busting smoothies to keep your body and mind in top notch condition.

 - 3. Sleep Well

-A good night's sleep Link to Sleep article will make you feel happier and more positive the next morning.
+A good night's sleep will make you feel happier and more positive the next morning.
 Everyone needs an average of eight hours sleep at night and as a teenager this can rise to as much as ten hours.

 - 4. Relax and Take a Break